-The procurement risk assessment conducted as part of the PPSD sets forth the following additional requirements to be carried out by the SCS to ensure transparency and best value for money:
+The procurement risk assessment conducted as part of the PPSD sets forth the following mandatory requirements acceptable to the Bank:

-- open announcement at the national level without any restriction to bidders from other regions to participate in bidding; - the procurement is open to eligible firms from any country; - the standard Bidding Documents agreed with the Bank shall be applied for procurement of Goods, Works and Selection of Consultants; - the request for bids/request for proposals document shall require that Bidders/Proposers submitting Bids/Proposals present a signed acceptance at the time of bidding, to be incorporated in any resulting contracts, confirming application of, and compliance with, the Bank's Anti-Corruption Guidelines, including without limitation the Bank's right to sanction and the Bank's inspection and audit rights; - trained village residents should sit in tendering commission; - no contract price negotiations/reduction is allowed after the contract award by the Evaluation Committee; - contracts shall include an appropriate allocation of responsibilities, risks, and liabilities; - publication of contract award information is mandatory; - rights for the Bank to review procurement documentation and activities is secured; - an effective complaints mechanism is applied; - Strict Procurement records and documents keeping by the PIU and SCS shall be made mandatory.
+- open announcement at the national level without any restriction to bidders from other regions to participate in bidding; - the procurement is open to eligible firms from any country; - the standard Bidding Documents as agreed with the Bank shall be applied for procurement of Works and Selection of Consultants; - no Starting Price shall be used, unless it is used as Estimated Price and the bids exceeding the Estimated price are considered, evaluated and could be awarded contract. - No late bids, submitted after the bids submission deadline could be accepted or considered. - The bids opening minutes shall be signed at the same bids opening meeting or immediately after it. - the BDs shall request for a duly signed acceptance of the Bank's Anti-Corruption Guidelines. - the Bank has a right of inspection and audit of the procurement process, documents, including post-review; - trained village residents should participate in tendering commission; - no contract price negotiations/reduction is allowed before and after the contract award by the Tender Commission; - contracts shall include an appropriate allocation of responsibilities, risks, and liabilities; - publication of contract award information is mandatory; - rights for the Bank to review procurement documentation and activities is secured;

+- an effective complaints mechanism is applied; - Strict Procurement records and documents keeping by the JPIU and SCS shall be made mandatory.